prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 ```
 - At the constructor, we have @Autowired
     - For the parameter being pass (theFortuneService), we want Spring to automatically wire up with component
-    - Instead of doing it long hand using XMLconfig, we are making use of this @Autowired annotation
+    - Instead of doing it long hand using XML config, we are making use of this @Autowired annotation
 - In the background, Spring realizes that it needs to satisfy this dependency
     - Spring will find a bean that implements FortuneService
 - Meaning, Spring will scan all the components, find the component, implements this FortuneService interface (HappyFortuneService), take that bean, inject it (autowire) here into the tennis coach